DarkTechnomancer/darktechnomancer.github.io/README.md

 - Finding a target: You can use formulas to check how long a weaken would take without having to prep it first.
 - HGW: Calculating how many grow threads are needed after a hack without weakening first is tricky without formulas, and requires major overestimation otherwise.
 - Seamless level transitions: A fancy optimization that recalculates thread counts in advance of a level up without overestimation.
 - Unit testing: Want to check your math?
-With formulas you can set up simulated environments to test functions without having to wait for operation times.
+With formulas you can set up simulated environments to test functions without having to wait for task times.
 Very useful for quickly debugging potential problems and checking your logic.
 Not useful for timing/scheduling, unfortunately.
 - More accurate calculation for Grow threads (more on that in the next section).

 ### Tools of the trade
 There are a lot of functions that go into making a good batcher, many of which you have to write yourself, but I'll cover the most important prefab functions here:

+*Note: All non-formulas functions use the state of the player and server at the moment of the function call.
+Any applicable multipliers are automatically factored in.*
 #### Timing functions:

     ns.getHackTime(server);
     ns.getGrowTime(server);
     ns.getWeakenTime(server);
-These functions will give you the amount of time in milliseconds it will take to complete a given operation on the server provided by the argument.
+These functions will give you the amount of time in milliseconds it will take to complete a given task on the server provided by the argument.
 It uses the current state of both the player and server at the time when the function is called, so make sure you prep your servers before calculating.

+Strictly speaking, you only actually need to use one of these, as their times are always consistent relative to each other.
+At the time of writing, the ratios between them are 1 weaken = 4 hacks = 3.2 grows.

     Date.now();
     performance.now();